Adjustable-focus eyeglasses: Methods

 There are currently two basic methods to achieve variable focal length: electro-optical and opto-mechanical.

 Electro-optical often uses liquid crystals as the active medium.
 Applying an electric potential to the liquid changes the refraction of the liquid.

 Early work on opto-mechanical methods was done by Martin Wright.
 Opto-mechanical spectacles allow focus control by the wearer via movement of a small slider located on top of the bridge.
 The user adjusts the lens for optical clarity at the desired distance.
-They are a combination of rigid and flexible lenses that can change prescription to enable sharp focus at different distances (from infinity up to 13").
+They are a combination of rigid and flexible lenses that can change prescription to enable sharp focus at various distances (from infinity up to 13").
 The appropriate addition range depends on the user's level of refractive error.
 A tiny mechanism, actuated by the slider, simultaneously controls both flexible lenses to assure appropriate near vision tracking in both eyes.

 Another type of opto-mechanical lens is the design of Joshua Silver, and uses liquid pressure against a diaphragm to control focus of a lens.
 These lenses were meant to provide improved vision without prescription by an optometrist, since these professionals are in short supply in many countries.
 Each eyepiece encloses a reservoir of fluid silicone and the user adjusts the level of fluid with a dial until they are satisfied with the result.

 Stephen Kurtin also had a product based on what appears to be a related design called Superfocus (originally TruFocals).
-This company has since gone bankrupt.
+The company has since gone bankrupt.